 Play Sing-Along Volume 2, Track 18.
 Children sing "I've Been Working on the Railroad" and move in a line like a train.

-See Learning Centers for Week 21, pages 518-520.
-After cleanup, the children gather to share their experiences and discuss something they noticed or learned about movement..
+See Learning Centers for Week 21, pages 486-488.
+After cleanup, the children gather to share their experiences.